AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages/index.md

 1. You write Liquid template code in an HTML or Markdown file.
 2. When Jekyll builds your site, it processes the Liquid templates and substitutes them with actual content.

-That's it!
-Liquid is super simple to use and understand.
-If you've ever worked with Vue, the two are fairly similar, except Liquid doesn't involve JavaScript.
-It's also obviously more limited.

 While it's technically not a "programming" language, Liquid has many familiar programming constructs.
 Let's review some of the features of the Liquid templating language so you know what's available to you.

 ### Data Types